Hemorrhoid removal - discharge

 Hemorrhoidectomy - discharge; Hemorrhoid - discharge

-You were in the hospital for hemorrhoidectomy, also called hemorrhoid surgery.
-Depending on your symptoms, you may have had one of these types of surgery:
+You just had a procedure to remove your hemorrhoid.
+Depending on your symptoms, you may have had one of these types of procedures:

 - Placing a small rubber band around the hemorrhoids to shrink them by blocking blood flow